 Matty shacks up with a rich clan — and, of course, the slinky Shauna O’Brien — for a flawed but singularly strange slice of mid-’90s erotica.

 Despite feeling twice as long as its already backside-numbing run time (with very few exceptions, no direct-to-video flick should be over ninety minutes), there’s a lot of neat stuff in the, erm, ‘evenly paced’ FRIEND OF THE FAMILY.
-Sitting at the weirder end of the erotic spectrum, this surreal offering from Andrew W. Garroni’s Axis Films International, a former staple of Cinemax’s ‘Max After Dark’ strand, is bolstered by the seductive, vibe-y air of oneiric floatiness that helmer Edward Holzman conjures.
+Sitting at the weirder end of the erotic spectrum, this surreal offering from Walter Gernert and Andrew W. Garroni’s Axis Films International, a former staple of Cinemax’s ‘Max After Dark’ strand, is bolstered by the seductive, vibe-y air of oneiric floatiness that helmer Edward Holzman conjures.
 It’s an appropriate thematic choice, what with the idea of dreams and fantasies lacing the film’s deceptively simple narrative, and as far as engagement goes, such ambient posturing certainly sucks you in.
 Lit like a celestial vision and augmented by some stagey, heavily mannered performances, Friend of the Family’s fanciful yet mellow, flesh-laden atmosphere casts quite the spell, and Holzman’s sterling command of mood and tone is broken only by the odd boom mic falling into frame and his bewildering, wholly unconvincing decision to have the thirty year-old Lisa Boyle play a teenager.
 Then again, Friend of the Family is so strange and so stylised that maybe these things are intentional; Brechtian flourishes amidst a sea of simulated thrusting and grunting.

 Primarily unfolding in a gorgeous Malibu mansion, Holtzman and co-scenarist April Moskowitz’s chamber-y script concerns an affluent, stress-addled clan who’re brought closer together when the eponymous pal, a mysterious and possibly supernatural young woman named Elke (Shauna O’Brien), moves into their pool house and starts dishing out the fortune cookie wisdom.
 Naturally, shagging both Dad (Burke Morgan) and Step-Mom (Griffin Drew) is part of her holistic therapy.